 (45) of the Companies Act, 2013, the power to appoint Directors vests

-with the President of India.
+observed by the Secretarial Auditor.
 The matter has already been taken

 2. POWERGRID could not file certain e-forms relating to charges in

 MCA21, wherein the Lenders are Multilateral Agencies-World Bank, ADB

 and IFC for non availability of PAN of these Agencies.
 PAN is a

 EXTRACT OF ANNUAL RETURN